 According to Nikolai Snopkov, Belarus is actively participating in the Belt and Road Initiative.
 "Our joint project, the China-Belarus Industrial Park Great Stone, is one of the largest projects within this global initiative," he said.
 "The joint achievements of our countries align with established plans at the level of an all-weather and all-round strategic forecast.
 In August last year, Chinese Premier Li Qiang paid an official visit to Belarus, during which the governments of both countries outlined key goals for the near future.
 Among them are to develop productive forces of a new quality, create new industries together and modernize existing ones."

 Nowadays, it can be confidently stated that despite the challenging international situation, our countries have demonstrated to the world an example of practical cooperation based on mutual respect, trust, and friendship, the first deputy prime minister emphasized.
-"This is an excellent example of cooperation between nations aimed at joint development in accordance with the SCO Agreement," he concluded.
+"This is an excellent example of cooperation between nations aimed at joint development in accordance with the Shanghai spirit," he concluded.

 Photos by Nikolai Petrov